-A town teeming with diversity, from a historic downtown to a number of tech companies to recreation areas, Longmont offers a bit of everything.
-It ranks 13th in Colorado in terms of population, with over 86,000 residents.
+A town teeming with diversity, from historic downtown to several tech companies and recreation areas, Longmont offers a bit of everything.
+It ranked just out of the top ten largest in Colorado in terms of population, with 98,885 residents in 2020.

-The city is located in both Boulder and Weld counties with a total area of 27.6 square miles at 4,984 feet in elevation.
-It boasts of over 300 days of sunshine, more than 1,500 acres of parks and open space, numerous options for recreation, and a grand view of the Rocky Mountains.
-Left Hand Brewing and Oscar Blues Brewery, two popular breweries in Colorado are also found in Longmont.
+Located in both Boulder and Weld counties at 4,984 feet of elevation, the city encompasses a total area of 27.6 square miles.
+It has over 300 days of sunshine, 1,500+ acres of parks and open space, numerous options for recreation, and a grand view of the Rocky Mountains.
+Two popular breweries, Left Hand Brewing and Oscar Blues Brewery are also found in Longmont.

-Longmont City has been included in the “Best Places to Live” by CNN and 24/7 Wall Street in three separate years.
-It also won multiple awards in civic leadership.
-Aside from its rich culture and many options for adventure, the community’s friendly atmosphere also makes Longmont a city like no other.
-This all makes Longmont a one-stop place for tourists and outdoor enthusiasts.
+Longmont has been included in the “Best Places to Live” by CNN and 24/7 Wall Street in three separate years.
+It won multiple awards in civic leadership.
+Aside from its rich culture and many options for adventure, the community’s friendly atmosphere also makes this a city like no other.

 History

 Longmont was originally called the “Chicago-Colorado Colony” by a group of men from Chicago.
 In 1870, these founders began planning and developing the once-barren site by selling memberships in the town.
-They used the money to purchase acres of land for its town site and farms.
+They used the money to purchase acres of land for its townsites and farms.

 The name was changed to “Longmont” in 1981, inspired by the scenic view of Longs Peak, a summit in the Rocky Mountains.
 It can be clearly seen from the town.
-It’s one of Colorado’s famous mountains and most popular fourteeners to summit.
+It’s one of Colorado’s famous mountains and one of the most popular fourteeners to summit.

 Main Attractions

-Downtown Longmont Creative District – A gorgeous mix of quaint and contemporary architecture, the district highlights a generous number of creative services and businesses including art galleries, books and music stores, dance studios, event venues, live music, theaters, printing and media, marketing and web design groups, and musical instruments and lessons.
+Downtown Longmont Creative District – A gorgeous mix of quaint and contemporary architecture, the district highlights a generous number of creative services and businesses.
+You can find art galleries, music stores, dance studios, event venues, live music, and more.

-Longmont Museum – This museum is located in a contemporary building that offers exhibits in art, history and science.
-It also has an educational program available for all ages, concerts and performances, film series, and souvenir shops.
+Longmont Museum – This museum is located in a contemporary building that offers exhibits in art, history, and science.
+It also has educational programs available for all ages, concerts and performances, film series, and souvenir shops.
 Admission to the museum is free for children three years old and below, and every second Saturday of the month for the public.

-Callahan House and Garden – Featuring a Queen Anne-design house and an Italian garden, this historic attraction in Longmont offers an elegant Victorian-era ambience.
-It hosts a number of special events that are open to the public.
-The garden is also available to visitors when not booked for event.
+Callahan House and Garden – Featuring a Queen Anne-design house and an Italian garden, this historic attraction in Longmont offers an elegant Victorian-era experience.
+It hosts several special events that are open to the public.
+The garden is also available to visitors when not booked for the event.

-Sunflower Farm – A 50-acre farm in South Longmont that offers children’s educational tour and a quiet, rural environment for the whole family.
-You can do a lot of things in Sunflower Farm including feeding farm animals like goats, sheep and llama, exploring an airplane, soaring down the zip line, or simply touring the whole place and appreciating your break from city life.
-The farm doesn’t serve food, however, so guests are advised to bring their own.
+Sunflower Farm – A 50-acre farm in South Longmont that offers children’s educational tours and a quiet, rural environment for the whole family.
+You can feed farm animals, explore an airplane, or soar down the zip line.
+The farm doesn’t serve food so guests are advised to bring their own.

 Recreation

-Blue Skies Park – Named like so because of its proximity to the Vance Brand Municipal Airport, it features representations of historic planes and flight timeline.
-Blue Skies Park is a pet-friendly skate park.
-Its amenities include basketball courts, bird and butterfly garden, DiVinci Garden, Dog Park, playgrounds, Roller Hockey Rink, Small Wheels Park and a volleyball court.
+- Blue Skies Park’s proximity to the Vance Brand Municipal Airport, makes it a great place for airplane lovers.
+It features representations of historic planes and flight timelines, a bird and butterfly garden, a DiVinci Garden, a dog park, playgrounds, a roller hockey rink, and a volleyball court.

-Rough and Ready Park – Named after the city’s oldest irrigation ditches, the historic Longmont Rough and Ready Ditch, this nine-acre park offers quite a number of opportunities for recreation.
-Its amenities include a skate park, basketball courts, volleyball courts, bocce ball courts, a dog park, horseshoe pit, picnic areas, playground and small wheels park.
+- Rough and Ready Park is named after the city’s oldest irrigation ditches.
+This nine-acre park includes a skate park, basketball courts, volleyball courts, bocce ball courts, a dog park, a horseshoe pit, picnic areas, a playground, and a small wheels park.

-Stephen Day Park – The park features a BMX/mountain bike area, a skate park, basketball and volleyball courts, playgrounds, spray water feature and a dog park.
+- The Stephen Day Park features a BMX/mountain bike area, a skate park, basketball and volleyball courts, playgrounds, a spray water feature, and a dog park.
 It was named in honor of a local Vietnam War veteran named Stephen Day.

 Accommodations